Cultures of Knowledge

 Partners and Additional Contributors

-The metadata for the beginnings of a calendar for the correspondence of Johannes Coccejus was taken from the invaluable inventory compiled by Monika Estermann (for further details, please see below).
+The metadata for the beginnings of a calendar for the correspondence of Johannes Coccejus was inspired by the invaluable inventories compiled by Monika Estermann and Thomas Bürger (for further details, please see below).
 Cultures of Knowledge would like to thank EMLO Digital Fellow Charlotte Marique for her work to prepare the metadata for upload.

 Key Bibliographic Source(s)